interuss/dss/deploy/infrastructure/dependencies/terraform-aws-kubernetes/README.md

 ## Clean up

-Delete all services in kubernetes.
-Make sure all load balancers and target groups have been removed. terraform destroy
+1. Delete all services in kubernetes by running `kubectl delete -f test-app.yml`.
+2. Make sure all load balancers and target groups have been removed.
+3. Run `terraform destroy`